jaeseungyum/bem-sass/README.md

 }
 ```

-## Configurations
+## Custom Configurations
-You can configure bem-sass settings by `configure-BEM` mixin
+You can configure bem-sass options by `configure-BEM` mixin.
+Using this mixin is optional.
+If there have been no custom configurations, the default configurations are same as below:
 ```scss
 @include configure-BEM ((
   default-prefix: "",